Animal import bans "put UK drug research at risk"

 "We're going to be more flexible, more competitive, more hungry for your business than ever before," he told executives at a recent global pharma and biotech conference in London.

-Britain has been particularly reliant on pharmaceutical firms for success in manufacturing and is home to two of the world's top drug companies in GlaxoSmithKline and AstraZeneca.
+Britain has been particularly reliant on pharmaceutical firms for success in manufacturing and is home to two of the world's top drug companies in GlaxoSmithKline (GSK.L) and AstraZeneca (AZN.L).
 But the industry has been under pressure in recent years and forced to make cuts.

 Colin Blakemore, professor of Neuroscience at Oxford University, said the public need to be made aware that vital research - on brain disease, cancer and heart disease - "is already being impeded because of the targeting of airlines and ferry companies by tiny, unrepresentative pressure groups".